 S. No. For- PG Project courses/ Industrial Distribution of Marks

-Training Courses
+Training Courses n hat the said of a start

 1 Record Work and Presentation 40 80

-2 2 Viva-Voce 40
+2 Viva-Voce 20 40

 TOTAL MARKS 60 120

 • The end semester examinations shall normally be conducted after completing 90 working days for each semester.